Exciting Rail News for Travellers and Homeowners

 For investors, this results in increased demand for properties in prime locations with good connectivity.
 Areas such as Paris, the Riviera, the Alps, and Bordeaux are already attractive to British buyers.
 As travel becomes more convenient, these regions might attract even more interest.
 This could strengthen rental markets and improve resale values for properties close to Eurostar routes.

 We’ve seen this happen before.
-When Eurostar first launched, cities like Lille and Ashford experienced property price increases because they became much easier to reach.
+When Eurostar first launched, cities like Lille and Ashford experienced property price increases because they became more accessible.
 Now, with new direct routes to cities like Frankfurt and Geneva, similar developments could occur in those areas.
 If you’re considering buying property in France, focusing on cities with strong rail links might be a wise choice.

 French Engineering at its Best